China's ragtag shale army a long way from revolution

 Among the 16 winning firms the government announced in January, six are state-run and mostly affiliated to big utility and coal firms - including Huadian Group, Shenhua Coal Group and China Coal Group.
 Eight are energy investment firms freshly formed under the auspice of local governments.

-Two are little known private firms, including Huaying Shanxi Energy Investment Co Ltd, owned by Shanghai-listed coal miner Wintime Energy (600157.SS), which has pledged to spend 437 million yuan ($70 million) on a 1,030 sq-km block in southwestern Guizhou province, according to Xinhua.
+Two are little known private firms, including Huaying Shanxi Energy Investment Co Ltd, owned by Shanghai-listed coal miner Wintime Energy, which has pledged to spend 437 million yuan ($70 million) on a 1,030 sq-km block in southwestern Guizhou province, according to Xinhua.

 Lured by hopes of a gas bonanza, the prospectors pledged in the auction to spend at least $2 billion over the next three years to shore up production.

-“Although many of the auctioned blocks are very complicated in terms of geology ... we also realize that Chinese gas prices are better than that of the U.S. and the demand potential much greater,” said an executive at one of the winning firms, asking not to be named as he was not authorized to speak to the media.
+“Although many of the auctioned blocks are very complicated in terms of geology ... we also realise that Chinese gas prices are better than that of the U.S. and the demand potential much greater,” said an executive at one of the winning firms, asking not to be named as he was not authorised to speak to the media.

 China has held wholesale, or well-head gas prices for the last three years at about $5.20 per million British thermal units, but they are still well above U.S. benchmark gas prices at around $3.50 per mmbtu.